-Determining soil hydraulic properties is necessary for interpreting and simulating many hydrological processes having environmental and economic importance (Turner et al., 2000), such as rainfall partition into infiltration and runoff (Cassinari, Manfredi, Giupponi, Trevisan, & Piccini, 2015; Iovino, Castellini, Bagarello, & Giordano, 2016; Rockström, Jansson, & Barron, 1998).
-The saturated soil hydraulic conductivity, K_s , exerts a dominating influence on the partitioning of rainfall in vertical and lateral flow paths.
-Therefore, estimates of K_s are essential for describing and modelling hydrological processes (Zimmermann, Schinn, Francke, Elsenbeer, & Zimmermann, 2013).
+Determining soil hydraulic properties is necessary for interpreting and simulating many hydrological processes having environmental and economic importance (Turner et al., 2000), such as rainfall partition into infiltration and runoff (Rockström et al., 1998; Cassinari et al., 2015; Iovino et al., 2016).
+The saturated soil hydraulic conductivity, $K_s$ , exerts a dominating influence on the partitioning of rainfall in vertical and lateral flow paths.
+Therefore, estimates of $K_s$ are essential for describing and modeling hydrological processes (Zimmermann et al., 2013).

-Many methods have been developed over time for determining K_s , but different methods often yield substantially dissimilar K_s values due to the extreme sensitivity of this parameter to sample size, flow geometry, sample collection procedures, and various soil physical-hydrological characteristics (Reynolds, Bowman, Brunke, Drury, & Tan, 2000).
-Maintaining functional connection of the sampled soil volume with the surrounding soil implies determination of K_s directly in the field (Bouma, 1982).
-In principle, using infiltrometers seems logical in the study of water infiltration processes due to the similarity between the experimental method for soil hydraulic characterization and the hydrological process to be interpreted or modelled.
-According to several investigations, however, K_s data collected by ponding infiltrometer methods could be expected to be unusable for interpreting field hydrological processes and particularly rainfall partition into infiltration and surface runoff.
+Many methods have been developed over time for determining $K_s$ but different methods often yield substantially dissimilar $K_s$ values due to the extreme sensitivity of this parameter to sample size, flow geometry, sample collection procedures various soil physical-hydrological and characteristics (Reynolds al..
+2000). et Maintaining functional connection of the sampled soil volume with the surrounding soil implies determination of $K_s$ directly in the field (Bouma, 1982).
+In principle, using infiltrometers seems logical in the study of water infiltration processes due to the similarity between the experimental method for soil hydraulic characterization and the hydrological process to be interpreted or modeled.
+According to several investigations, however, $K_s$ data collected by ponding infiltrometer methods could be expected to be unusable for interpreting field hydrological processes, and particularly rainfall partition into infiltration and surface runoff.

-For instance.
-Cerdà (1996) reported an infiltration rate measured by means of ponding experiments 8 times higher than the one measured by rainfall simulation experiments.
-Moreover, K_s values precluding occurrence of runoff were measured with the ring infiltrometer by van de Giesen, Stomph, and de Ridder (2000).
-These authors suggested that massive air inclusion in the soil, crust formation, and associated particle sorting phenomena, decreasing overall permeability during the rainstorm, influenced the runoff production.
-Evidently, these phenomena did not occur or were less noticeable when K{c} was measured with the ring infiltrometer.
-For an initially unsaturated clay soil without visible cracks, the median K_s values obtained by Bagarello, Di Stefano, Ferro, Iovino, and Sgroi (2010) and Bagarello, Di Stefano, Iovino, and Sgroi (2013) with the simplified falling head technique (Bagarello, Iovino, & Elrick, 2004) were of 600 mm h-1 or more, notwithstanding that surface runoff was observed at the sampled site and, generally, rainfall intensities did not exceed 100 mm h-1.
+For instance, Cerdà (1996) reported an infiltration rate measured by means of ponding experiments eight times higher than the one measured by rainfall simulation experiments.
+Moreover, $K_s$ values precluding occurrence of runoff were measured with the ring infiltrometer by van de Giesen et al. (2000).
+These authors suggested that massive air inclusion in the soil, crust formation and associated particle sorting phenomena, decreasing overall permeability during the rainstorm, influenced the runoff production.
+Evidently, these phenomena did not occur or were less noticeable when $K_s$ was measured with the ring infiltrometer.
+For an initially unsaturated clay soil without visible cracks, the median $K_s$ values obtained by Bagarello et al. (2010, 2013) with the simplified falling head technique (Bagarello et al., 2004) were of 600 mm $h^{-1}$ or more, notwithstanding that surface runoff was observed at the sampled site and, generally, rainfall intensities did not exceed 100 mm $h^{-1}$ .
 This experimental information suggested that runoff occurrence needs a general reduction of surface soil permeability that can be due to swelling and compaction phenomena induced by long and intense rainfall.
 In other terms, transformation of rainfall into rainfall excess needs a preliminary modification of the soil because the porous medium in its initial status is not able to produce runoff.
-This phenomenon was also observed in badland surfaces where pore clogging by sediments and clay swelling resulted in an impermeable surface layer that contributed to runoff, but only after the cracks' closure, which was named the delayed Hortonian overland flow model (Cerdà, 1999).
+This phenomenon was also observed in badland surfaces where pore clogging by sediments and clay swelling resulted in an impermeable surface layer that contributed to runoff, but only after the cracks closure, which was named delayed Hortonian overland flow model (Cerdà, 1999).